janaz/aws-lambda-node-runtime/README.md

 * `awsRequestId` – The identifier of the invocation request.
 * `logGroupName` – The log group for the function.
 * `logStreamName` – The log stream for the function instance.
 * `callbackWaitsForEmptyEventLoop` – Set to false to send the response right away when the callback executes, instead of waiting for the Node.js event loop to be empty.
-If false, any outstanding events will continue to run during the next invocation.

-### Not yet supported properties

 * `identity` - Information about the Amazon Cognito identity that authorized the request.
 * `clientContext` - Client context provided to the Lambda invoker by the client application.